-Nile Street Multimedia is an elearning designer.
-We primarily develop using Articulate Storyline which enables us to produce highly interactive courses that are not dependant on a particular LMS or platform.
+Nile Street Multimedia is an elearning designer focused on elearning course development.
+We primarily develop using Articulate 360 which enables us to produce highly interactive courses that are not dependent on a particular LMS or platform.

-Good elearning design starts with defining the goals and working out how to assess the effectiveness of the elearning in achieving these goals.
+Good elearning course development starts with defining the goals and working out how to assess the effectiveness of the elearning course in achieving these goals.
 This provides good focus to the whole development process.

 Ideally these goals have measurable outcomes that can be assessed before and after the training.
 In addition to enabling the monitoring of return on investment (ROI) and thus the effectiveness of the training it also gives us the opportunity to tweak the program if the desired goals are not being met.